Christio02/Christio02/README.md

 - 👋 Hi, I’m @Christio02
 - 👀 I’m interested in everything!
-Especially coding!
+Especially coding, astronomy and science!
 - 🌱 I’m currently learning Python, HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: